asheeq/webcrawling/README.md

+#webcrawling
-web crawling of the website http://books.toscrape.com/index.html in python.
+Web crawling of the website http://books.toscrape.com/index.html in python.